 The organic plantation sets in motion many ecosystems and is a center of life.
 How?
-To combat harmful fungi on the plants, fungi are used that are good for the plant, grown from bacteria and natural raw materials.
-And because of the use of all natural raw materials, much less nitrogen is released into the air during irrigation.
-That is good for not only the plants themselves, but also for the ecosystem and the local animals and inhabitants.
+Through eliminating harmful fungi on the plants using beneficial fungi, grown from natural bacteria and raw materials.
+By using natural raw materials, less nitrogen is released into the air.
+That benefits the plant itself, but also the ecosystem and its inhabitants.

 We partner with Banamiel, an organization in the Dominican Republic that is 100% locally owned.
 No crazy antics with large foreign investors taking control from the sidelines, but Banamiel in full control.
 It is a cooperative, in which the participating plantations collectively manage the day-to-day business of the company.
 It does not matter how big or how small the plantation is: everyone has their voice.
 It is the quality that counts.

 Within the organization, diversity and empowerment are also high on the agenda, and successfully achieved.
 Managerial positions are split 50/50 between men and women and 60% of middle management positions are fulfilled by women – unique to the Dominican Republic.
 In Bionana’s (BioRey) partnership with Banamiel, the focus is on a fairer price for (small) growers: a continuous process in which far-reaching steps have already been taken.

 Bionanas taste the way bananas should – just as mama earth intended!
 Organic bananas grow entirely on the power of mother earth.
 This might be seen as a slower process compared to conventional cultivation, but don’t worry.
 The longer it takes for a banana to be ready, the longer they hang on the tree, and in return, the more delicious they taste.